Exam area

 What stands out

 The area includes both boys' and girls' schools, but no co-ed option.
 Most schools here use FSCE, with Kendrick School as the main exception because it uses its own school-specific process.
-Distance and catchment rules matter at every school here.
-Several of the schools here are very competitive.
+Distance and catchment rules matter at many of these schools.
+These schools are very competitive.

 Area shape